Ceragon Networks Ltd. (CRNT) is ready for next Episode as it posted an annual sales of 290,770 K

 Sponsored

 It was noted that within the last five years, the titan of the Technology sector saw sales slided by -0.20%.
-Meanwhile, its annual earnings per share averaged 15.60%.
-With a float of $64.14 million, this company’s outstanding shares have now reached $83.96 million.
+When this article was written, the company’s average yearly earnings per share was at 15.60%.
+With a float of $59.90 million, this company’s outstanding shares have now reached $83.96 million.

 The extent of productivity of a business whose workforce counts for 1006 workers is very important to gauge.
 In terms of profitability, gross margin is +30.39, operating margin of +1.65, and the pretax margin is -1.31.